Join us for In-Person Worship or on Zoom

-During the pandemic we have been gathering for worship each Sunday morning with a combination of Zoom only, and hybrid worship (in-person and Zoom).
-Our services usually last about 40-50 minutes.
-One unexpected blessed during this time of remote worship is to be able to have friends and family from across the state, country, and the world, join us for our worship.
-We regularly have worshipers joining us from Lancaster, Illinois, California, South Africa, Ghanna, and Democratic Reublic of Congo.
-We hope to keep our in-person worship vibrant and inclusive, using some meaningful components we’ve picked up during our time on Zoom.
+Our services usually last about an hour.
+One unexpected blessing we discovered while we were worshipping remotely during COVID is to be able to have friends and family from across the state, country, and the world, join us for our worship on Zoom.
+We regularly have worshipers joining us from Lancaster, Illinois, North Carolina, Arizona, California, South Africa, Ghana, and the Democratic Republic of Congo.

 What’s Worship Like?